Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Xenos: From this moment forward I will the lead the Cyvolters.
 Change can happen, has happened and, will happen.

 - In the second season years later the Cyvolters is now considered the Citizens league begin to do a type of initiation or point system in which Cybervators(not citizens) must attack "bad" cybervators in order to become a Cyvolter -- it is a rule created by Citizens.
-	- The cyvolters increase in sizes has become a detriment to their initial values
+	- The Cyvolters increase in sizes has become a detriment to their initial values
 	- Since anyone can be a Cyvolter they are doing whatever they want and claim to be apart of the Cyvolters, because of this the Cyvolters realize they need a leader to lay a framework and places that duty upon Xenos.
 	- Airiona is upset by the way the other cyvolter are acting she realizes that citizens can be just as bad as cybervator
 	- This changes Airiona strengthens belief that the majority of of Cybervators are stupid instead all humans are.
 Xenos tells her that it actually mob mentality and selfish preservation that cause people to act this way. people don't want to be alone so they follow what they may think is the masses no matter how wrong it maybe to protect their self